threefoldtech/twin/src/nest/features/chat/client/README.md

-# SocketIO tester
+# WebSocket tester

-A simple client used for testing socket.io
+A simple Vue 3 client used for testing socket.io

-Should later be implemented in Vue.
+!SHOULD ONLY BE USED IN DEVELOPMENT!